blindij/talk_eunis19/presentation.md

 <p>
 NeIC will be the coordinater of the European Open Science Cloud-Nordic and lead a Work Package on FAIR data, starting 1 September 2019.

+???

+The staff of 158 people are from all the Nordice countries and Estonia

 ---